-The City has completed a draft response to the consultation paper, Attachment 1 refers.
+The City has completed a draft response to the consultation paper (Attachment 1 refers).
 The response was requested to be a Council endorsed response.
 The original deadline for responses was 3 August 2018 however a report was not able to be presented to Council before this date.
 The City has provided an interim response to both the Department and WALGA but has sought and obtained an extension of time from both to provide a final Council endorsed response.

-That Council ENDORSES the response, Stop Puppy Farming Consultation Outcome: City of Joondalup as at Attachment 1 to this Report, to the Department of Local Government Sport and Cultural Industries and to the Western Australian Local Government Association.
+MOVED Mayor Jacob, SECONDED Cr Jones that Council ENDORSES the response, Stop Puppy Farming Consultation Outcome: City of Joondalup as at Attachment 1 to Report CJ150-08/18, to the Department of Local Government Sport and Cultural Industries and to the Western Australian Local Government Association.